Theralase Technologies Inc.: Theralase to Present Groundbreaking Research at ASTRO 2025

-Toronto, Ontario--(Newsfile Corp. - May 28, 2025) - Theralase® Technologies Inc. (TSXV: TLT) (OTCQB: TLTFF) ("Theralase®" or the "Company"), a clinical stage pharmaceutical company pioneering light, radiation, sound and drug-activated therapeutics for the treatment of cancer, bacteria and viruses is proud to announce promising new preclinical results.
-The Company's latest research demonstrates that radiation-activated Rutherrin® is up to 100 times more effective at destroying cancer cells than radiation therapy alone in comparable models.
+Toronto, Ontario--(Newsfile Corp. - May 29, 2025) - Theralase® Technologies Inc. (TSXV: TLT) (OTCQB: TLTFF) ("Theralase®" or the "Company"), a clinical stage pharmaceutical company pioneering light, radiation, sound and drug-activated therapeutics for the treatment of cancer, bacteria and viruses will present promising new preclinical results at the 2025 American Society for Radiation Oncology ("ASTRO") 67th Annual Meeting.
+The Company's latest research evaluates radiation-activated Rutherrin® versus radiation alone in the destruction of cancer cells in a number of preclinical cancer models.

-Selective Tumor Targeting: Rutherrin® preferentially accumulates in tumor tissues, sparing healthy cells.
+- Selective Tumor Targeting: Rutherrin®'s accumulation in tumor tissues versus healthy cells.

-Blood-Brain Barrier Penetration: Demonstrated 10x higher concentrations in Glio Blastoma Multiforme ("GBM") tumors than in healthy brain tissue.
+- Blood-Brain Barrier Penetration: Concentrations in Glio Blastoma Multiforme ("GBM") tumors versus healthy brain tissue.

-Adaptive Immune Activation: Induces long-term immunity, as evidenced by resistance to tumor rechallenge.
+- Adaptive Immune Activation: Induction of long-term immunity, based on resistance to tumor rechallenge.

-Mark Roufaiel, Ph.D., research scientist at Theralase® commented, "These results are highly encouraging.
-Rutherrin® not only enhances the effectiveness of radiation therapy, but also activates a sustained immune response, offering a powerful, dual-action strategy against aggressive and treatment-resistant cancers."
+Mark Roufaiel, Ph.D., research scientist at Theralase® commented, "Results are expected to be highly encouraging.
+Rutherrin® is hypothesized to enhance the effectiveness of radiation therapy, but also activate a sustained immune response, offering a powerful, dual-action strategy against aggressive and treatment-resistant cancers."

 Arkady Mandel, M.D., Ph.D., D.Sc., Chief Scientific Officer of Theralase®, added, "Our focus is to bring this innovative platform to clinical application.
-Rutherrin® represents a major advancement in oncologic treatment, potentially enabling radiation oncologists to dramatically improve patient outcomes.
-This research provides a strong foundation for integrating Rutherrin® with existing cancer therapies to deliver more effective, long-lasting solutions."
+Rutherrin® may represent a major advancement in oncologic treatment, potentially enabling radiation oncologists to dramatically improve patient outcomes.
+This research may provide a strong foundation for integrating Rutherrin® with existing cancer therapies to deliver more effective, long-lasting solutions."

-Roger DuMoulin-White, B.Sc., P.Eng., Pro.Dir., President and Chief Executive Officer of Theralase®, stated, "Based on this compelling data, we are fully committed to completing GLP toxicology studies in 2025.
+Roger DuMoulin-White, B.Sc., P.Eng., Pro.Dir., President and Chief Executive Officer of Theralase®, stated, "Based on the release of this compelling data in the fall, we are fully committed to completing GLP toxicology studies in 2025.
 This critical milestone will support the launch of clinical studies in early 2026 targeting GBM, lung, pancreatic, lymphoma and colorectal cancers.
 We're excited to continue advancing Rutherrin® toward commercialization and transforming cancer care."

 About Rutherrin®